ozyurtf/io-scheduler/README.md

 They are also responsible from managing the power requirements of the devices they control. (e.g., putting the device into low-power state when necessary)

+One note is that device drivers must be able to deal with multiple devices of the same type simultaneously.
+This means that device driver code must be able to allow multiple threads/processes to execute the same driver concurrently.

+Lastly, device drivers should also be prepared for the events like device removal or device plugging.
+When a device is removed, for instance, its device driver should release the resources associated with that device for instance.

 ```
    Abstract
    commands